 Children’s ministry is just like any other area of the church…everything rises and falls on leadership.
 Great children’s ministries are made possible by great leadership.
+And these are the 7 essential leadership qualities for children’s ministry leaders.

 Are you called to lead a children’s ministry?
 Or maybe you want to improve as a leader?
 What qualities should be in your personal DNA?
 What qualities should you focus on and seek to grow in?
 I sat down and made a list of seven of the most important ones.
 This is not an exhaustive list, but it’s a good place to start.
 Read through them.
 Then get alone and take some time to ponder the questions that are included.
 Write down some action steps that you can take to improve in these areas.